NFL playoff picture: Projecting the seeds & matchups for AFC, NFC brackets Week 16 - Up News Info

 - No. 1 seed: Kansas City Chiefs

-Kansas City can lock up the No. 1 seed and the only first-round bye in the AFC with a Week 16 win against Matt Ryan and the Falcons.
-Considering Atlanta has one of the league’s worst pass defenses, Mahomes and company could have a field day.
-If that seed is clinched this week, expect some stars to rest in Week 17 for Kansas City.
-Our picks expect a double-digit Chiefs win this week.
+Kansas City locked up the No. 1 seed and the only first-round bye in the AFC with a Week 16 win against Matt Ryan and the Falcons.
+With that seed clinched in Week 16, expect some stars to rest in Week 17 for Kansas City.
+It could be a heavy dose of backup quarterback Chad Henne against the Chargers.

 Games remaining: at Patriots, vs. Dolphins

-Buffalo moved into the No. 2 seed after Pittsburgh lost on Monday night to the Bengals.
+Buffalo fell temporarily to the No. 3 seed after Pittsburgh won Sunday, but the Bills can move back up with a Monday night win over the Patriots.
 The Bills will be favored in both of their divisional matchups to close out the regular season, although the Dolphins’ strong defense will be a firm test in Week 17.
 Buffalo’s only loss since the start of November was on the “Hail Murray” play, so it’s very possible Josh Allen’s squad just keeps streaking.

 - No. 4 seed: Tennessee Titans